UweKeim/ZetaLongPaths/README.md

 ## Introduction

-This article describes a library that provides several classes and functions to perform basic operations on file paths and folder paths that are longer than the `MAX_PATH` limit of 260 characters.
+This is a library that provides several classes and functions to perform basic operations on file paths and folder paths that are longer than the `MAX_PATH` limit of 260 characters.

 ## Quick usage